International Olympic Committee: IOC approaches

+Host cities have concerns about traffic congestion and air pollution, both of which can compromise air quality during and after venue construction.
+Various air quality improvement measures are undertaken before and after each event.
+Traffic control is the primary method to reduce concentrations of air pollutants, including barring heavy vehicles.

+Beijing Olympics

-Cities hosting the Olympic Games have two primary concerns: traffic congestion and air pollution, both of which can result in compromised air quality during and after Olympic venue construction.
-Research at the Beijing Olympic Games identified particulate matter – measured in terms of PM10 (the amount of aerodynamic diameter of particle≤10 μm in a given amount of air) – as a top priority that should be taken into consideration.
-The particulate matter in the air, along with other airborne pollutants, cause both serious health problems, such as asthma, and contribute to the deterioration of urban ecosystems.
-Black Carbon is released into the air from incomplete combustion of carbonaceous fluids contributing to global climate change and human health effects.
-Additionally, secondary pollutants like CO, NOx, SO2, benzene, toluene, ethylbenzene, and xylenes (BTEX) are also released during the venue construction, resulting in harmful effects to the environment.
-Measures are taken to measure particulates in the air.
+Research at the Beijing Olympic Games identified particulate matter – measured in terms of PM10 (the amount of aerodynamic diameter of particle ≤ 10 μm in a given amount of air) – as a top priority.
+Particulate matter, along with other airborne pollutants, cause both serious health problems, such as asthma, and damage urban ecosystems.
+Black carbon is released into the air from incomplete combustion of carbonaceous fluids, contributing to climate change and injuring human health.
+Secondary pollutants such as CO, NOx, SO2, benzene, toluene, ethylbenzene, and xylenes (BTEX) are also released during construction.

-Various air quality improvement measures are undertaken before and after the Olympic Games.
-Research studies demonstrate that the primary method to reduce concentrations of air pollutants is traffic control, including barring heavy vehicles from the roads.
-For the Beijing Olympics, vehicles not meeting the Euro 1 emission standards were also banned from the roads, and the odd-even rule was implemented in the Beijing administrative area.
-Several air quality improvement measures implemented by the Beijing government included replacing coal with natural gas, suspending construction and/or imposing strict dust control on construction sites, closing or relocating the polluting industrial plants, building long subway lines, using cleaner fluid in power plants, and reducing the activity by some of the polluting factories.
-There, levels of primary and secondary pollutants were reduced, and good air quality was recorded during the Beijing Olympics on most of the days.
+For the Beijing Olympics, vehicles not meeting the Euro 1 emission standards were banned, and the odd-even rule was implemented in the Beijing administrative area.
+Air quality improvement measures implemented by the Beijing government included replacing coal with natural gas, suspending construction, imposing strict dust control on construction sites, closing or relocating the polluting industrial plants, building long subway lines, using cleaner fluid in power plants, and reducing the activity by some of the polluting factories.
+There, levels of primary and secondary pollutants were reduced, and good air quality was recorded during the Beijing Olympics on most days.
+Beijing also sprayed silver iodide in the atmosphere to induce rain to remove existing pollutants from the air.